nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* Private math tuition teachers
+* Private Math tuition teachers
 * Has a need to manage a number of students' contacts and performance
 * Prefer desktop apps over other types
 * Prefers typing to mouse interactions